 Blouson: A silhouette that is blousy, and gathered around a few inches of the waist.

-Mini: Refers to a length that terminates at or above the knee.
+Mini: Refers to a length that terminates at or above the knees.

-Shantung: A fabric that crushes easily. t is characterized by a rough texture and made with silk.
+Shantung: A fabric that crushes easily.
+It is characterized by a rough texture and made with silk.